 Strategy #1: Create Instagrammable Photos With an iPhone Using The Burst Mode

 In this trick, I do not use a tripod.
 You would need a companion or find a trustworthy stranger (probably, a traveler too) to do this for you if you are traveling alone.

 This technique would take a bit of creativity and imagination, though.
-But it works! ?
+But it works!?

 Using this technique, I always get the best photos in just one try with my sister, my ultimate travel companion.
 We use burst mode for most of the shots we take.

 Burst mode is my favorite feature of the iPhone Camera App.
-It saved me countless trials in photographing myself the best pose with a tourist attraction or a scenic view.
+It saved me countless trials in photographing myself in the best pose with a tourist attraction or a scenic view.

-You can check how to set-up your iPhone’s camera to do a burst shot here.
+You can check how to set up your iPhone’s camera to do a burst shot here.